A complete guide to evaluating assisted living communities so families can make confident, informed decisions.

 Questions About Dining and Nutrition

 Meals are an important part of daily life and social interaction.
 Good nutrition supports health, while enjoyable dining experiences contribute to emotional well-being and community connection.
+When touring a community, consider asking:

 What does a typical menu look like?